20 January 2021

 Sea temperatures vary considerably around New Zealand.
 Water around the upper North island average 15 oC in winter and 21 oC in summer.
 The diving in the south of New Zealand is colder: 8 oC in winter up to 18 oC in summer.

-At the moment New Zealand have banned foreign travel.
-The country has been one of the most successful in the world at dealing with Covid-19 and has recorded only 22 deaths.
+Australian citizens are allowed in without first requesting to travel.
+Anyone else coming to New Zealand must be coming for a critical purpose and they must request approval.
+The country has been one of the most successful in the world at dealing with Covid-19 and has recorded only 25 deaths.
+More information.

 The best dive sites of New Zealand are: